43+ Remote Learning Activities for K-12: 2026 Guide

 Students author a polished ebook that compiles research, visuals, and design into a portable PDF, perfect for offline reading and portfolio evidence.

 Visual literacy is a crucial skill in the modern world, requiring students to distill complex data into clear and compelling graphics.
-These activities are grouped here to help learners practice graphic design and information architecture using versatile digital canvases.
+These activities help learners practice graphic design and information architecture.

 1. Interactive Digital Posters